Does Long COVID Lead To Alcohol Intolerance?

 Research shows that many people during the pandemic either notably increased their alcohol intake during COVID-19, or did the opposite: embraced sobriety.

-Nearly 25 percent of Americans said they’d used alcohol to help manage pandemic-related stress, according to a survey released by the American Psychological Association in 2021.
+At the height of the pandemic, nearly 25 percent of Americans reported using alcohol to help manage pandemic-related stress, according to a 2021 survey from the American Psychological Association.

 At the same time, many adults have also reported deciding to go dry, or eliminating alcohol completely — opting instead of non-alcoholic alternatives, such as non-alcoholic seltzer, or faux beer.